Guruprasadguru/crm_lecturenotes/README.md

 step-5
 ------
-User Dashboard: The user should be able to see his pending tasks for the day. step-6
+User Dashboard: The user should be able to see his pending tasks for the day.

+step-6
 -------
 User Aloso Update His Status And Give Remarks For The Task.

 Step-6
 ------
-Clicl on COstumer Details TAb to see All the CUstomers Details. step-7
+Click on COstumer Details TAb to see All the CUstomers Details.

+step-7
 ------
 Add New Customer: A form should open where the user should be able to add Name, email, Phone and Address of a new Customer.